Achilles tendinitis: Cause

-Achilles tendinitis is a common injury, particularly in sports that involve lunging and jumping.
+Achilles tendinitis is a common injury, particularly in sports that involve lunging and jumping, occurs both laterally and bilaterally, and is often induced in a single ankle by trauma.
 It is also a known side effect of fluoroquinolone antibiotics such as ciprofloxacin, as are other types of tendinitis.

-Swelling in a region of micro-damage or partial tear can be detected visually or by touch.
-Increased water content and disorganized collagen matrix in tendon lesions may be detected by ultrasonography or magnetic resonance imaging.

 Achilles tendinitis is thought to have physiological, mechanical, or extrinsic (i.e. footwear or training) causes.
-Physiologically, the Achilles tendon is subject to poor blood supply through the synovial sheaths that surround it.
+The Achilles tendon has a generally poor blood supply throughout its length, as measured by the number of vessels per cross-sectional area.
+Blood is supplied via the synovial sheaths that surround it.
 This lack of blood supply can lead to the degradation of collagen fibers and inflammation.
 Tightness in the calf muscles has also been known to be involved in the onset of Achilles tendinitis.

 During the loading phase of the running and walking cycle, the ankle and foot naturally pronate and supinate by approximately 5 degrees.
 Excessive pronation of the foot (over 5 degrees) in the subtalar joint is a type of mechanical mechanism that can lead to tendinitis.

 An overuse injury refers to repeated stress and strain, which is likely the case in endurance runners.
 Overuse can simply mean an increase in running, jumping or plyometric exercise intensity too soon.
 Another consideration would be the use of improper or worn-down footwear, which lack the necessary support to maintain the foot in the natural/normal pronation.

 Pathophysiology

-The Achilles tendon is the extension of the calf muscle and attaches to the heel bone.
-It causes the foot to extend (plantar flexion) when those muscles contract.